pvishnutech/dotnetcore-docs-hello-world/README.md

 This sample demonstrates a tiny Hello World .NET Core app for [App Service Web App](https://docs.microsoft.com/azure/app-service-web).
 This sample can be used in a .NET Azure App Service app as well as in a Custom Container Azure App Service app.

+# changes from vishnu
+# below is the codegit

 ## Log in to Azure Container Registry

 Using the Azure CLI, log in to the Azure Container Registry (ACR):